Reading time: 8 min 32s

 Upper Back and Traps

-The trapezius muscle, also known as traps as well as the upper back muscles help strongman training to establish and maintain a tall posture while doing the farmer’s carry.
+The trapezius muscle, also known as traps as well as the upper back muscles help strongman training to establish and maintain a tall posture while doing the farmer’s walk.
 They do this by retracting the shoulder blades up and back.
+Decent shoulder stability is crucial for to perform this exercise.

 Abdominals